germain-gg/cehighlighter.js/README.md

 # CEHighlighter.js

-CEHighlighter.js is a lightweight javascript library that enables simple syntax highlighting in HTML elements and turn them into content editable.
+CEHighlighter.js is a lightweight javascript library that enables simple syntax highlighting within a content editable element.

-By defaults it highlights links, twitter mentions and hashtags.
+By default it highlights links, twitter mentions and hashtags.
 It is possible to extend the syntax highlighting with your own regular expressions and templates.

 Note: this library doesn't come with any style out of the box